theratioproject/simple/doc/Switch.md

 ```
 The above code example, displays **it is two** if the inputed value enclosed in n is 2 else displays **it is three** if the inputed value is 3 else returns a `default` message: **I don't know but it's " +n**.

 If you observe, the above example can be re-written using the `if-else` syntax.

+## Use cases.
+The switch